jtphan-asu/prompto/BuildInstructions.md

 run npm install next-auth to install next-auth packages

+//Work on Navbar.jsx

+Include Client side Links to other directories if user is signed in (signIn,create-prompt, profile).

+Include fetching provider functionality

 *** Create Profile.jsx for Navigation bar components ***

 *** Create PromptCard.jsx for Prompt Card components ***